michaelklishin/validateur/README.md

 ## Documentation & Examples

-Please refer to the [documentation guides](http://clojurevalidations.info) for Validateur.
+Please refer to the [Getting Started guide](./guides/getting_started.md) for Validateur.

 Our test suite has usage examples for each validator, built-in validation functions have docstrings.